synthesis-labs/galactica-cli/README.md

 $ brew install galactica
 ```

+For Windows please download the release from the github release page.

 ### Code review a single file
 ```sh
 $ cat src/main.rs | galactica code 'review the quality of this code - output